vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 ### When to build your own module

-Using the WASM engine you can write your own sources, transforms, sinks, codecs in any language that compiles down to a `.wasm` file.
+Using the WASM engine you can write your own sources, transforms, sinks, codecs in any language that compiles down to a `.wasm` or `.wat` file.
 Vector can then compile this file down to an optimized, platform specific module which it can use.
 This allows Vector to work with internal or uncommon protocols or services, support new language transforms, or just write a special transform to do *exactly* what you want.
 With the WASM engine, Vector puts you in command.

 There is a trade-off though!
 You'll need to embolden yourself, as WASM is a fledgling technology.
 When it first loads a WASM file, Vector needs to spend some time building an optimized module before it can load it.
 You'll also be responsible for the safety and correctness of your code, if your module crashes on an event, Vector will re-initialize the module and try again on the next event.
-This should be modelled roughly off [Erlang's OTP](https://erlang.org/doc/design_principles/sup_princ.html).
+We try to follow the ideas of [Erlang's OTP](https://erlang.org/doc/design_principles/sup_princ.html).

 Here's some examples of when a WASM module is a good fit:

 * You need to support a specific protobuf type.
-* You have a source or sink which is not currently supported by Vector.
+* You require a source or sink which is not currently supported by Vector.
-* You want to write a complex transform in your favorite language.
+* You want to write a complex transform in Rust.
+(Other languages will be library supported soon)

 Here's some examples of where WASM probably isn't right for you: